 21 NCAC 10 .0503 DETERMINATION OF PROBABLE CAUSE

 (a) General.
-Complaint allegations that could be considered violations of the Board's Practice Act, based on the findings of the Investigative Report, shall be referred to the Disciplinary Review Committee (DRC).
-The DRC shall conduct an informal conference with the party in order to consider the possibility of resolving the complaint.
+Complaint allegations that, if taken as true, would be considered violations of the Board's Practice Act shall be referred to the Disciplinary Review Committee (DRC), along with any investigative report prepared by Board staff.
+The DRC shall conduct an informal conference with the licensee identified in the complaint in order to consider the possibility of resolving the complaint.

 (b) Composition of the DRC.
 The DRC shall be composed of: